Waverley, Dunedin: Vauxhall

 The smaller suburb of Vauxhall surrounds the suburb on two sides, sitting on the point which juts out over the Andersons Bay Inlet to the southwest of Waverley and on a strip of Portobello Road which follows the Harbour coast to Waverley's northwest.
 This strip follows a fairly straight course as far as Vauxhall Yacht Club, then curves around a small bay before reaching Burns Point at the northernmost point of Vauxhall.
 Waverley continues to follow the higher slopes past Burns Point, but the coast road itself is sparsely populated from here as far as The Cove, 1.6 km to the east.
 Burns Point is named for Arthur Burns, son of Thomas Burns.
 Arthur lived on a house on the site of the current White House.

 In the early years of Dunedin, the cliffhead overlooking Andersons Bay Inlet was the site of a colourful and notorious recreation area, the Vauxhall Gardens.
-Opened at the height of the Central Otago Gold Rush in 1862 and named for the gardens at Vauxhall in London, the gardens were the brainchild of wealthy local Henry Farley, who spent a then-astonishing £10,000 on their construction.
+Opened at the height of the Otago gold rush in 1862 and named for the gardens at Vauxhall in London, the gardens were the brainchild of wealthy local Henry Farley, who spent a then-astonishing £10,000 on their construction.
 The 23 acre site included a gymnasium, bandstands, dancing areas, a salt-water pool and a funicular railway.
 A menagerie contained koalas, kangaroos, vultures and Tasmanian devils.
 The gardens were highly popular, but also became known for the rowdiness and drunkenness of the parties, and for prostitution.
 The gardens did not survive the end of the gold rush, and were closed in 1870.
 No trace remains of them today.
 The land was subdivided and today Vauxhall is a quiet residential suburb.

 Two notable buildings stand in the harbourside stretch of Vauxhall.
 The Vauxhall Yacht Club is housed in a modern building at the southern end of the small bay which lies immediately to the south of Burns Point.
 Beyond it, in the centre of the bay's coast at the foot of Doon Street, is The White House, originally known as Dandie Dinmont.
 This building was owned by William Larnach and occupied by him during the construction of Larnach Castle.
 Larnach's intention was to turn the house into a hotel, the Dandie Dinmont Hotel, but these plans never eventuated.
 The building has been in a state of neglect for many years, but in 2009 a major restoration was begun, which as of 2016 was still to be completed.
 The house is a registered Category II historic building.